 One of the reasons Azure backup service is the best for a server is, it is a Microsoft product, and, the majority of the servers are windows based and the solution is fast, flexible, highly secure and cost-effective.

 Besides, Azure backup service is the first step towards disaster recovery.
+Learn the advantages of cloud backup and understand what you are missing.

 For configuring Azure backup needs hands-on experience.
 Work with a Microsoft partner to receive assistance.